flowcontrol12/docu/docs/04-User Guide/Configuration/01-General Settings/01- System Status_.md

 ---

-**Uptime** - system operation time since last startup in the format dd/hh/mm/ss
+**Uptime** - system operation time since the last startup in the format dd/hh/mm/ss

 ---